StoneLing/fc-signed-object/draft-guo-fc-so.md

 ~~~~~~
 {: #fig-example title="A topology example of 3 AS"}

-Suppose that the simplified RIB table of AS 65536 is as follows.
-That means there is 1 BGP-UPDATE that is announced from AS 65538 to AS 65537 and 1 BGP-UPDATE that is announced from AS 65537 to AS 65536.
-It would generate one FC for prefix 2001:db8:c::/48  when BGP-UPDATE is announced from AS 65538 to AS 65537.
-But when BGP-UPDATE is announced from AS 65537 to AS 65536, it would generate two FCs, one for the prefix 2001:db8:c::/48 and one for the prefix 2001:db8:b::/48.
+Suppose that the simplified RIB table of AS 65536 is as follows, which means 1 BGP-UPDATE is announced from AS 65538 to AS 65537 and 1 BGP-UPDATE is announced from AS 65537 to AS 65536.
+One FC will be generated for prefix 2001:db8:c::/48 when BGP-UPDATE is announced from AS 65538 to AS 65537.
+But two FCs will be generated when BGP-UPDATE is announced from AS 65537 to AS 65536, one is for the prefix 2001:db8:c::/48 and the other is for the prefix 2001:db8:b::/48.

 ~~~~~~
 Network           Next Hop        Path